kbalasahithi/DBMS-Final-Project/README.md

-# DBMS-Final-Project
+# DBMSProject
-DBMS final project
+DBMS Project to – The depot d1 changes its name to dd1 in Depot and Stock.